article · Certification difficulty & pass rates

 Sources: Anthropic Economic Index report: Cadences (release 2026-06-26), Canaries in the Coal Mine - recent employment effects of AI (working paper), Felten Raj and Seamans - AI Occupational Exposure (AIOE) index, GPTs are GPTs: An early look at the labor market impact potential of LLMs (Science 2024), OECD Employment Outlook 2023 - Artificial Intelligence and the Labour Market

-Credential matches in this packet: ISC2 CC - Certified in Cybersecurity.
+Certifications referenced in this evidence packet: ISC2 CC - Certified in Cybersecurity.

 • Use as evidence that ISC2 publishes passing-grade and exam-outline facts, not a public CC candidate pass-rate percentage.